Wives of Henry VIII: Anne Boleyn

-Henry dismissed Thomas Wolsey from public office and later had the Boleyn family's chaplain Thomas Cranmer appointed Archbishop of Canterbury.
-In 1533, Henry and Anne went through a secret wedding service.
-Henry was 42, and Anne was in her late 20s.
-She soon became pregnant and there was a second, public wedding service in London on 25 January 1533.
+Henry dismissed Cardinal Wolsey from public office and later had the Boleyn family's chaplain Thomas Cranmer appointed Archbishop of Canterbury.
+On 14 November 1532, Henry and Anne hosted a secret wedding service.
+Henry was 41, and Anne was in her late 20s.
+She soon became pregnant and there was a second, official wedding service in London on 25 January 1533.
 On 23 May 1533, Cranmer declared the marriage of Henry and Catherine null and void.
 Five days later, Cranmer declared the marriage of Henry and Anne to be good and valid.
-Soon after, the Pope launched sentences of ex-communication against the King and the Archbishop.
-As a result of Anne's marriage to the King, the Church of England was forced to break with Rome and was brought under the king's control.
-Anne was crowned Queen Consort of England on 1 June 1533, and she gave birth to Henry's second daughter Elizabeth on 7 September.
-She failed to produce a male heir, her only son being stillborn.
-Henry grew tired of Anne and waiting for a son that she could not produce.
-Henry had their marriage annulled.
-Henry looked around for another mistress while Thomas Cromwell devised a plot to execute her.
+Soon after, the Pope gave sentence of ex-communication against the King and the Archbishop.
+As a result of Anne's marriage to the King, the Church of England was forced to break with Rome and brought under the King's control.
+Anne was crowned Queen consort of England on 1 June 1533, and she gave birth to Henry's second daughter Elizabeth on 7 September.
+By 1536, she had suffered several miscarriages, and had failed to give birth to a son.
+Henry grew tired of Anne and waiting for a son; he looked around for another mistress while Thomas Cromwell, Anne's former ally, devised a plot to eliminate her.

-Despite unconvincing evidence, she was found guilty of engaging in relations with her brother, George Boleyn, and Anne, no older than 31 years old, was beheaded on 19 May 1536 for adultery, incest, and high treason.
-After the coronation of her daughter, Elizabeth I, Anne was venerated as a martyr and heroine of the English Reformation, particularly due to the works of John Foxe.
+Despite unconvincing evidence, she was found guilty of engaging in sexual relations with her brother, George Boleyn, and other men, and Anne was beheaded on 19 May 1536 for adultery, incest, and high treason after Henry had his marriage to her annulled just two days before.
+After the accession of her daughter, Elizabeth I, in 1558, Anne was venerated as a martyr and heroine of the English Reformation, particularly due to the works of John Foxe.
 Over the centuries, she has inspired or been mentioned in numerous artistic and cultural works.